darkerego/arbitrage_contracts/README.md

 # about
 <p>
 This is a smart contract written in Solidity that is capable of doing dual and tri dex trades across uniswap v2 fork dexes.
-It is not my fault if you get owned.
 Contract supports DODO flash loans.
 Code inspired by James Bachini's dex arbitrage, see https://jamesbachini.com/dex-arbitrage/
 </p>